puppetlabs/puppet-docs/source/pe/3.7/puppet_data_library.markdown

 The Puppet Run Report Service provides push access to the reports that every node submits after each Puppet run.
 By writing a custom report processor, you can divert these reports to any custom service, which can use them to determine whether a Puppet run was successful, or dig deeply into the specific changes for each and every resource under management for every node.

-You can also write out-of-band report processors that consume the YAML files written to disk by the puppet master's default report handler.
+You can also write out-of-band report processors that consume the YAML files written to disk by the Puppet master's default report handler.

 [Learn more about the Puppet Run Report Service here](/guides/reporting.html).